 VirtualBox and Bodhi as Host

-Open your terminal of choice and run the commands below, typing your password as prompted:
+Open your terminal of choice, select one of the two methods below and run the commands stated, typing your password as prompted:

 sudo apt-get update sudo apt-get install virtualbox

 This method will install the latest stable version of Virtualbox.

 NOTE At the time of writing, the latest version was 6.1.16.
 Only use this method if you need the latest stable features and/or you need to mitigate issue(s) that are addressed in more recent versions.